-After the fire department extinguished the flames a hole was cut in the front of the trailer so that soiled contents could be hooked and dragged out.
-From both ends we used wreckers, chains and skid steers to get the job done.
-It was then loaded into dump trucks, and taken to our lot and dumped.
-With many dozens of man-hours and numerous pieces of equipment we finally completed the job around 4AM.
+After the fire department extinguished the flames, a hole was cut in the front of the trailer so that soiled contents could be hooked and dragged out.
+From both ends, we used wreckers, chains, and skid steers to get the job done.
+It was then loaded into dump trucks, taken to our lot, and dumped.
+With many dozens of man-hours and numerous pieces of equipment, we finally completed the job around 4 AM.
 And when we finally received the all-clear from the Health Department the next day, we were able to reload the material into dump trucks and take it to the landfill.
 It was quite an event.

-Almost a week went by and finally I received a call from another company rep, his name was John.
+Almost a week went by, and finally, I received a call from another company rep. His name was John.
 John was friendly and sincere.
 His; “Hey, how’s it going?” manner…drew me in.
 He was cordial and apologized for the delay in getting us paid and asked if he could discuss the invoice with me.

-In an instant I was on the defense…my adrenaline began pumping because I suspected I was in for a fight.
+In an instant, I was on the defense…my adrenaline began pumping because I suspected I was in for a fight.

-He asked about the labor and the fuel recovery and other items.
-And…well he did it in such a way that… was kind and understanding…like he’d been in my shoes at another station in life.
-When I responded to his questions with thorough, reasoned remarks and justification for the charges he didn’t challenge me.
+He asked about the labor and the fuel recovery, and other items.
+And…well, he did it in such a way that… was kind and understanding…like he’d been in my shoes at another station in life.
+When I responded to his questions with thorough, reasoned remarks and justification for the charges, he didn’t challenge me.
 And even though I knew his kindness shielded an ulterior motive (lowering the bill), I couldn’t help but like John.
 So when he asked if there was anything I could do to help him out…I gave in.